Wilhelm II: Hun speech of 1900

 The Boxer Rebellion, an anti-foreign uprising in China, was put down in 1900 by an international force known as the Eight-Nation Alliance.
 The Kaiser's farewell address to departing German soldiers commanded them, in the spirit of the Huns, to be merciless in battle.
 Wilhelm's fiery rhetoric clearly expressed his vision for Germany as one of the great powers.
 There were two versions of the speech.
 The German Foreign Office issued an edited version, making sure to omit one particularly incendiary paragraph that they regarded as diplomatically embarrassing.
 The edited version was this:

 The official version omitted the following passage from which the speech derives its name:

 The term "Hun" later became the favoured epithet of Allied anti-German war propaganda during the First World War.

+Assassination attempt

+On 6 March 1901, during a visit to Bremen, in an apparent assassination attempt Wilhelm was struck in the face by a sharp iron object thrown at him.
+The assailant, identified as Johann-Dietrich Weiland, was adjudged to be insane.
+The Kaiser was riding in a coach to the railway station when the incident happened at 10:10 pm, and the object thrown "afterward proved to be a fishplate".
+The German Emperor was left with a deep wound, an inch and a half long, below his left eye; the Chief of the Naval Ministry would note later, "On the temple or in the eye the blow could have been devastating.
+The wonder of it is that our All-Gracious Lord felt neither the object flying at him nor, in the rain, the copiously flowing blood; it was those around him who drew his attention to it at first."
+Despite rumors in the press that the Kaiser had sunk into a depression, he would say in a speech at the end of the month, "nothing is more false than to pretend that my sanity has suffered in some way.
+I am exactly the same as I was; I have become neither elegiac nor melancholic... everything stays the same."

 Eulenberg Scandal

 In the years 1906–1909, Socialist journalist Maximilian Harden published accusations of homosexual activity involving ministers, courtiers, army officers, and Wilhelm's closest friend and advisor, Prince Philipp zu Eulenberg.
 According to Robert K. Massie:

 The result was years of highly publicized scandals, trials, resignations, and suicides.
 Harden, like some in the upper echelons of the military and Foreign Office, resented Eulenberg's approval of the Anglo-French Entente, and also his encouragement of Wilhelm to rule personally.
 The scandal led to Wilhelm experiencing a nervous breakdown, and the removal of Eulenberg and others of his circle from the court.
 The view that Wilhelm was a deeply repressed homosexual is increasingly supported by scholars: certainly, he never came to terms with his feelings for Eulenberg.
 Historians have linked the Eulenberg scandal to a fundamental shift in German policy that heightened its military aggressiveness and ultimately contributed to World War I.